Health Goals

 Sage Tincture - Salviae officinalis Tincture

-True sage (Salvia officinalis L.) is a well-known herb that is used for various purposes.
-It has been used for centuries from China to ancient Rome.
-All kinds of magical properties were attributed to the little purple flower.
+Common sage (Salvia officinalis L.) is a well-known herb that has been used for centuries, from China to ancient Rome.
+Symbolic and magical properties were even attributed to the purple flowers.

 Salix alba Extract - Willow Extract (Salicin) - 500 mg